Canop/bacon/website/docs/cookbook.md

 need_stdout = false
 ```

-# Check compilation on other platforms
+# Check for other platforms

 You may define specific jobs for specific targets: